As a licensed RN, you can get your Bachelor of Science in Nursing in as little as 12 months and, if you choose, completely online.

-Those who have completed the Associate Degree in Nursing program at one of the community colleges below are automatically admissible to Waynesburg’s RN-BSN program after meeting the University's admission requirements and upon receiving their license as a Registered Nurse.
+Those who have completed the Associate Degree in Nursing program at one of the community colleges or a Nursing Diploma from one of the schools of nursing below are automatically admissible to Waynesburg’s RN-BSN program after meeting the University's admission requirements and upon receiving their license as a Registered Nurse.
 Incoming students will have the opportunity to transfer up to 91 credits.

 Butler County Community College (BC3)

 UPMC Schools of Nursing